conan-io/docs/integrations/ci/travisci.rst

 #.
 You can test locally, before pushing, with :command:`conan test`.
 #.
 Add the changes, commit and push: :command:`git add . && git commit -m "first commit" && git push`.
 #.
 Go to Travis and see the build, with the different jobs.
 #.
-When it has finished, go to your ArtifactoryCE repository, you should see there the uploaded packages for different configurations.
+When it has finished, go to your Artifactory CE repository, you should see there the uploaded packages for different configurations.
 #.
-Check locally, searching in ArtifactoryCE: :command:`conan search hello/0.1@myteam/testing -r=myremote`.
+Check locally, searching in Artifactory CE: :command:`conan search hello/0.1@myteam/testing -r=myremote`.

 If something fails, please report an issue in the ``conan-package-tools`` GitHub repository: https://github.com/conan-io/conan-package-tools